 The Scoping Study is based on a staged open pit development and the recently upgraded Wapiti resource (refer to ASX announcement "Fertoz upgrades Wapiti phosphate resource" released 12 May 2015.)
 The Scoping Study includes 3 stages in the proposed design, with an initial 7m open pit for the first 7 years of the project at an average strip ratio of 1.6:1.
-The Scoping Study conservatively assumes a 75ktpa production rate is reached in 2018, though it is probable this could be brought forward to 2017.
+The Scoping Study conservatively assumes a 75ktpa production rate is reached in 2018, though it is possible this could be brought forward to 2017.
 The planned mine area contains a low risk resource which is outcropping, homogenous, and has been drilled and bulk sampled by Fertoz.
+Refer to Table 1 below for the key assumptions and financial metrics.